Go Crazy! (album): Background

-On August 28, Taecyeon, through his personal Twitter, released a photo of Nichkhun and Wooyoung.
+On August 28, 2014, Taecyeon first teased the group's comeback by releasing a photo of Nichkhun and Wooyoung on his personal Twitter account.
 This was followed by Jun.
-K who released a photo of Taecyeon and Chansung on his Twitter.
-Next Wooyoung released a photo of Jun.K and Junho.
-These three photos hinted that their comeback was near.
-Next, insiders revealed that their comeback would be on September 15.
+K, who released a photo of Taecyeon and Chansung, and then Wooyoung, who released a photo of Jun.
+K and Junho.
+On September 1, JYP officially released the three teaser photos and one group photo for 2PM's comeback, which was announced to be September 15.